National War Memorial (South Australia): Construction

-Construction of the memorial began in 1928 with the cut and placement of marble blocks from Macclesfield and Angaston.
+Construction of the memorial began in 1928 with the cutting and placement of marble blocks from Macclesfield and Angaston.
 The South Australian Monumental Works were chosen to work on the construction, with Alan Tillett as the principal.
-Although no sculptor was named in the winning proposal, it did make mention of a possible candidate—who later proved to be Rayner Hoff, a Sydney-based sculptor born in England.
-Rayner Hoff produced the designs for the sculptures from his Sydney studio, with the bronze castings from Hoff's plaster models being produced by the South Australian firm A. W. Dobbie and Company.
-(Hoff had expressed reservations that a South Australian company would be capable of handling bronzes of the required size, but a test casting of the lion's head from the memorial was sufficient to overcome his concerns).
-The two angel reliefs sculpted from the Angaston marble were produced by Julius Henschke in situ from Hoff's designs, expressed through one-third sized plaster models which Henschke then scaled to suit.
+Although no sculptor was named in the winning proposal, it did make mention of a possible candidate, who later proved to be Rayner Hoff, a Sydney-based sculptor born in England.
+Hoff produced the designs for the sculptures from his Sydney studio; the bronze castings from Hoff's plaster models were produced by the South Australian firm A.W.
+Dobbie and Company.
+Hoff had expressed reservations that a South Australian company would be capable of handling bronzes of the required size, but a test casting of the lion's head from the memorial was sufficient to overcome his concerns.
+The two angel reliefs sculpted from the Angaston marble were produced by Julius Henschke in situ from Hoff's designs, expressed through one-third sized plaster models, which Henschke then scaled to suit.

-Significant delays occurred during construction after a strike by the stonemasons.
-The stonemasons were demanding a 44-hour week and to be paid at "outside rates", (rates of pay for stonemasons were based on whether or not the work was to be constructed on site in the open air, or inside under cover— Tillett was paying the lower "inside rates", even though most of the work was to be conducted on the site).
+Significant delays occurred during construction after a strike by the stonemasons, who were demanding a 44-hour week and to be paid at "outside rates": rates of pay for stonemasons were based on whether or not the work was to be constructed on site in the open air, or inside under cover.
+Tillett was paying the lower "inside rates", even though most of the work was to be conducted on the site.
 However, Tillett had tendered on the basis of a 48-hour week at inside rates, and paying extra would have caused significant financial problems.
 Tillett eventually won after the dispute went before the courts, but the strike had caused considerable financial damage to Tillett's company, which went into receivership in 1930 and stayed in that state until after the memorial was completed.

-The South Australian Government had dedicated £25,000 for the memorial.
-It was estimated that bulk of the expense would be masonry at £15,300 with sculptural work and landscaping requiring £8,500 and £1,200 respectively.
-However, the final cost of construction pushed this out to approximately £30,000.
+The South Australian Government had dedicated £25,000 to the memorial project.
+It was estimated that bulk of the expense would be masonry at £15,300, sculptural work £8,500 and landscaping £1,200.
+The final cost was about £30,000.